 Not all policies are created equal.
-Comparison websites make it easy to compare premiums, but aside from headline features such as sums insured, accidental damage and legal expenses, they don’t necessarily do the same for the terms and conditions that dictate whether you can actually claim or not.
+Comparison websites make it easy to compare premiums, but aside from headline features such as sums insured, accidental damage and legal expenses, they don’t all offer the same services.
+Be sure to read the small print because the terms and conditions will dictate whether you can actually claim or not.

 Look out for phrases like:

-- 'average/underinsurance' - your insurer may be able to apply a penalty to any claim settlement if your sum insured is insufficient to rebuild the entire house and/or replace everything in it
+- 'average/underinsurance' - your insurer may be able to apply a penalty to any claim settlement if your sums insured is insufficient to rebuild the entire house and/or replace everything in it

 - 'minimum security' - a specific type of lock may be required or you may have to lock doors and windows at night, including those upstairs, even if you’re in the house

 - 'alarm clause' - you may be required to set your alarm every time you leave the house, even if it's just for five minutes.